Sebastien Rousseau

 Pillar 4 — Structured data and fraud defense #

-Infrastructure compliance in 2026 is dominated by the November 14, 2026 structured-address cut-over established under SWIFT Standards Release (SR) 2026.
-From that date, CBPR+ and SEPA payment networks stop accepting fully unstructured, free-text postal address blocks (<AdrLine>) in payment messages.
-Any cross-border or domestic message carrying an unstructured address where structured elements are expected will be delayed or rejected by the network.
+Infrastructure compliance in 2026 is dominated by the 14/15 November 2026 structured-address cut-over — two adjacent deadlines that together close the unstructured-address path across cross-border and intra-EU rails.
+Under SWIFT Standards Release (SR) 2026, CBPR+ stops accepting fully unstructured <AdrLine> blocks from 14 November 2026.
+Under the 2025 EPC SEPA scheme rulebooks, unstructured address format is permitted only until 15 November 2026.
+After the cut-overs, any cross-border or domestic message carrying an unstructured address where structured elements are expected will be delayed or rejected by the network.

 Most institutions know the date.
 Many treat it as a superficial mapping exercise at the interface layer.
 The reality is a deeper data-quality and data-governance challenge.
 To avoid catastrophic reject rates, payment operations need a clear cross-functional governance frame.